Mirabellensaft/Sanguine/README.md

 # Sanguine

 Or red chalk is a mineral pigment made of clay and hematite (Fe<sub>2</sub>O<sub>3</sub>).
-It is deep red in color and has been used for artistic expression already by the neandertales.
+It is deep red in color and has been used for artistic expression already by the neanderthals.
 Since the renaissance it has been shaped into a kind of pencil, used mainly for sketches similar to graphite pencils today.

 The goal is to build a framework for generative art for pen plotters in Rust.